Physiotherapy in Sidney for Hand

 Some surgeons are using a newer procedure called endoscopic carpal tunnel release.
 The surgeon merely nicks the skin in order to make one or two small openings for inserting the endoscope.
 An endoscope is a thin, fiber-optic TV camera that allows the surgeon to see inside the carpal tunnel as the transverse carpal ligament is carefully released.

 Upon inserting the endoscope, the surgeon can see the wrist structures on a TV screen.
-A special knife is used to cut only the transverse carpal ligament.
+A is used to cut only the transverse carpal ligament.
 The palmar fascia and the skin over the wrist are not disturbed.

 As in open release, the loose ends of the transverse carpal ligament are left apart after endoscopic release to keep pressure off the median nerve.
 The gap eventually fills in with scar tissue.